-This guide will help you understand what business rates you might have to pay, how to challenge the rates set, and even if you can claim any relief.
+This guide will help you understand what business rates you might have to pay in England, how to challenge the rates set, and even if you can claim any relief.

-Most business rates bills are sent once a year, just like council tax, and are paid in ten equal payments throughout the year.
+Most business rates bills are sent once a year, just like council tax, and you should be able to pay your bill vis instalments throughout the year.
 If you miss payments you may be forced to pay the outstanding bill for the whole year or face court action.

 The money gathered by business rates is spent in the same way as council tax: on local services such as the police and fire service.
 Rates are due on most business premises or other non-domestic properties, such as shops, offices, pubs, warehouses and factories.

 There are exceptions, including fish farms, most farm buildings and some types of property used by disabled people.
 There are also rules affecting holiday homes and bed & breakfasts.

 If the building has split use, for example you live in a flat above a shop; you will pay business rates on the shop and council tax on the flat.